opeltre/topos/README.md

            i :        [ 9, 10, 11]
            j :        [12, 13, 14]
 ```
-## Graphs
+## (Hyper)graphs

 The `Graph` class (which should be called [Hypergraph][hypergraph])
 is a base class for sheaves `G` whose keys can be represented by (positive) `torch.LongTensor`
 instances of shape `(len(G[k].keys),  k + 1)`.
 In particular
 `G` is a _graded_ sheaf instance with fibers `G[0], ..., G[G.dim]` each containing `len(G[k].keys)` regions of cardinal `k + 1`, also called _hyperedges_ of dimension `k`.
-Instantiating large graph instances is much more faster than large sheaf instances, as they enable to leverage on Pytorch's sparse matrix library.
+Instantiating large graph instances is much faster than large sheaf instances, as they enable to leverage on Pytorch's sparse matrix library.

 A 1-graph `G` can for instance be created by:
 ```py